PetarSyarov/JAMF-scripts/README.md

  # Restore_root
 The exact opposite of the previous script.
 Used to restore root access to the primary user on a JAMF managed MacBook.

+ # Disable_AirDop
+Disables the AirDrop on Macbooks.
+Kills Finder to force immediate effect.